-Promoting Nonoil Exports.
-Iran sought to substitute for crude oil sales by increasing sales of nonoil products, such as minerals, cement, urea fertilizer, and other agricultural and basic industrial goods.
-Nonoil exports now generate about two-thirds of the revenue required to fund Iran's imports of goods and services, reducing the proportion of funds that oil exports contribute to Iran's government revenues to about 22%.
+Promoting Non-oil Exports.
+Iran has promoted sales of nonoil products such as minerals, cement, urea fertilizer, and other agricultural and basic industrial goods.
+Non-oil exports now generate about two-thirds of the revenue required to fund Iran's imports of goods and services, reducing the proportion of funds that oil exports contribute to Iran's government revenues to about 22%.
+89

 Oil Products/Condensate Sales.
 Iran increased sales of oil products such as petrochemicals and condensates.
-During 2011-2016, it exported the equivalent of about 200,000 barrels per day of crude oil in the form of condensates, producing about \$4.7 billion in revenue from that source.
-As of early January 2017, Iran reportedly is sending increased quantities of condensate to such buyers as those in Japan, who use the product to make fuels and plastics.
+During 2011-2016, it exported the equivalent of about 200,000 barrels per day of crude oil in the form of condensates, 90 producing about \$4.7 billion in revenue from that source.
+91 As of January 2017, Iran reportedly is sending increased quantities of condensate to such buyers as those in Japan, who use the product to make fuels and plastics.
 Condensates are not generally included in figures for Iran's export of crude oil.

 Reallocation of Investment Funds and Import Substitution.
 Sanctions compelled some Iranian manufacturers to increase domestic production of some goods as substitutes for imports.
-This trend was hailed by Iranian economists and Supreme Leader Khamene'i, who has long
+This trend was hailed by Iranian economists and Supreme Leader Khamene'i, who has long maintained that Iran should build a "resistance economy" less dependent on imports and foreign investment.
+In addition, some private funds flowed into the Tehran stock exchange and hard assets, such as property, although this trend generally benefitted only urban elites.